Human Rights Norms

 Human rights are justified moral claims inherent in all human beings of whatever nationality, place of residence, ethnic origin, gender identity, religion, language or any other status, establishing norms necessary for people to lead a minimally decent life.
-Human rights norms are basic moral minimums, a moral floor beneath which governments must not sink.
-All are equally entitled to have their human rights respected without discrimination.
+Human rights standards are basic moral minimums, a moral floor beneath which governments must not sink.
+Everyone is equally entitled to have their human rights respected without discrimination.
 These rights are all interrelated, interdependent and unalienable.
 The principle of universality of human rights is the cornerstone of international human rights law.

 Universal human rights are often expressed and guaranteed by law in the forms of treaties, customary international law, general principles and other sources of international law.
-International human rights law lays down obligations of Governments to act, or refrain from acting, in certain ways in order to promote and protect human rights and fundamental freedoms of individuals or groups.
+International human rights law lays down obligations of governments to act, or refrain from acting, in certain ways in order to promote and protect human rights and the fundamental freedoms of individuals or groups.

-Specific human rights norms at issue will be determined by legal advocates preparing the cases, but may include:
+Specific human rights norms at issue will be determined by attorneys preparing the cases, but may include:

 - The right to life, security of person and bodily integrity;

 - The right to health;

 - The right to a healthy, viable and sustainable environment;

 - The right to water;